AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Secrets.md

 - Dermot and Galsariad are worried about being so far away from a beacon
 - Cobalt Soul knows Jmon Sa'Ord is a dragon and they had a beacon which was recently stolen
 - Keys from the Golden Vault: Vidorant's Vault - Retrieve Jmon's stolen beacon from The Veil (Ilena)
-- Ilena pretends to be friendly to find the ghost ship
+- Ilena pretends to be friendly and make a bargain
+	- Ghosts of Saltmarsh - Salvage Operation se teleportation tablets to get to the coast)
 	- Betrays them before she realizes what she wants is not there
+		- Perjeon's dad scuttled the ship and hid the treasure
-	- Need the treasure map to find it
+	- Need Perjeon's map to find the treasure
 		- Magic item that talks - genie lamp, sentient sword, etc.
 		- Ruined temple in the desert
+- Thekar's community evacuated before the volcano erupted
+	- Descendants fractured as they searched for a new homeland
-- Thekar's descendants fractured and some became the duergar and others went to Uthodurn
+	- Some became the duergar and others went to Uthodurn